M4gicalCat/draww/README.md

 Don't forget to **always** use the getters / setters to be sure that the shapes changes as intended.

 Have fun !

+All shapes are :
+- Circle
+- Ellipse
+- Picture
+- Rect
+- Square
+- Triangle

+All colors are css ones, you can change it with hexa, don't forget the `#` before !